wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-business-continuity/includes/set-up-dashboard.md

 ![Load data into the template procedure](../media/load-data-template.png)

-The dashboard visualizations on each page of the report populates with Workplace Analytics data, starting with the Settings page.
+The dashboard visualizations on each page of the report populate with Workplace Analytics data, starting with the Settings page.

 **3. Select your settings in the Business continuity dashboard**.
 After you have loaded the data and the report is generated in Power BI, the dashboard opens to the **Settings** page, where you have the option to adjust some settings for your analysis.